About Herbert Smith Freehills

 HSF’s Fair Deal Sierra Leone initiative was established in 2010 to deliver free, expert legal advice to the Government of Sierra Leone to support the management of growing volumes of foreign direct investment.
-Over 90 lawyers across our firm have provided more than £1.5 million worth of assistance to the GoSL to date.
+Over 2500 lawyers across our firm have provided more than £6.5 million worth of assistance to the GoSL to date.
 The Fair Deal programme has grown to offer policy and legislative advice, training programmes, document drafting, contract review, deal negotiation support, and assistance on disputes.
 Support is provided at all levels, across all disciplines, and from offices across our global network.
 A number of our associates have spent time on secondment to the Attorney General’s Office and the PPP Unit of the President’s Office in Freetown.
-HSF has continued to provide pro bono legal advice to the GoSL throughout the Ebola crisis, including on the commercial implications of the outbreak.

-In addition to its pro bono work with the Government, HSF has advised in relation to a number of significant investments into the country in recent years, witnessing at first hand the gradually increasing levels of foreign investment as the Agendas for Change and Prosperity have been rolled out.
+In addition to its pro bono work with the Government, HSF has advised in relation to a number of significant investments into the country in recent years, witnessing first hand the gradually increasing levels of foreign investment across a variety of sectors.

-We look forward to continuing to build on the Fair Deal initiative and our support for Sierra Leone as the country returns to economic growth.
+We look forward to continuing to build on the Fair Deal initiative and our support for Sierra Leone as the country continues its economic growth.

 - Bolstering our health and hygiene initiatives to protect our 150 staff, their families and our customers.